zngrn/emacs-guide/guide/emacs-ftw.md

 | **emacs specific**        |  ####      |

+### Additional Notes

+  * Kill Ring - emacs by default allows to use a clipboard to store all regions copied.
+  When yanking, you can select from this collection of clipboard.

+  * To search and cycle through results, keep pressing `C-s | C-r`.
+Akin to terminal usage.

+  * Replace all instance works as: M-% `ret` <replacement text> `ret` followed by `!` to replace all.
+  To skip an instance you can press `n` instead.

 ### Thoughts

 *Note:* This key bindings listed above will grow over time.